• Skip to primary navigation

 rep range

 If you want to start an argument between fitness experts, talk about the “perfect” rep range, you’ll get anywhere from one repetition to a hundred of them.
-Okay, so we might be over exaggerating, but there’s no question that everyone has their own idea in mind when they talk about the “right” amount of reps you should be doing.
-Well, we’re going to open up that argument once again… and we’ll also finish it.
+There’s no question that everyone has their own idea in mind when they talk about the “right” amount of reps you should be doing.
+Well, our team at Generation Iron is going to open up that argument once again… and we’ll also finish it.

 Why this debate even still exists is that clearly weightlifting and fitness as a whole are subjective.
 Sure, there are ways to prove scientifically that something builds more muscle, or enhances cardio, or helps with fat loss.
 But at the end of the day, if you don’t like an exercise or another aspect of the lift, then you won’t do it.
 And that’s okay because there are plenty of other ways to build muscle and get the most out of your muscles.
 Repetitions and the volume you put into your workouts are just simple ways to get this done without having to completely tweak your routine.